b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **Remember, the power of scripting lies not just in technical proficiency, but in your ability to apply it creatively and strategically.
 Embrace the opportunities that lie ahead, leverage your current skillset as a springboard, and embark on future projects with passion and a spirit of constant learning.
 The open seas of scripting await, so set your sails and let your code be your compass!**

+## The Computational Shell and its Possible Futures

+I started this work, with the following Preamble, and I hereby quote it, in total, verbatum, as we have come full circle, and there is an art of storygtelling, an art of the ages, in repetition and recursion:

+"As they say: 'A little knowledge is a dangerous thing.'
+A lot of knowledge, more so.
+The initiator of this roadmap and its project auspice, contends that technology is by its very nature at-once powerful, beneficial and dangerous.
+As All things, as All tools, as all technologies, may be employed appropriately and/or inappropriately.
+As they say regarding the proverbial 'double-edged sword': 'Live by the sword.
+Die by the sword'.
+From one common worldview in general parlance, the world is at-once dualistic and duplicitous, even as it is a Mysterium Magnum, and at-once, both beautiful and terrible.
+The world is dualistic and dangerous, that is without question, and I contend that expecting the best, and planning for the worst, is salience and wisdom, in action.
+I contend that knowing the computational shell and acquiring its Art/Science, is a discipline, neé a martial art.
+Hacking is a disciplined martial art, or maybe it is more like juggling and poi, and thereby, "An Impartial Art" (Finnigan, 1993: p.
+22).
+I do not jest, nor do I take refuge in analogy or metaphor.
+The computational shell is the superset of tools and technologies that augments all tools and technologies, and as such, is exceptionally and exceeding powerful, beneficial and dangerous.
+I rarely, if ever, indulge in absolutes and embrace the term all without caveat of English language qualifications forded by modals, such as: 'most all of', 'nearly all of', etc., which provide for, as they say: 'the exception that proves the rule'.
+I have researched and read widely and deeply, cultivated my thoughts and contemplated at length, and the contemporary computational shell, has an implicit, explicit and implied stake in, and touches or potentially intersects, all tools and all technologies.
+Thus, no tool nor technology, is as dangerous nor as potentially dangerous, as the contemporary computational shell and its possible futures.
+Thus, to mitigate the danger, and to decentralise power, and maximise global benefit, the best way and best practice, is to build capacity, to build community, to build community capacity.
+This work is fundamentally, to secure safety in our possible futures.
+This preamble is sage warning, not hyberbole."

+Beauford A. Stenberg
+Fitzroy, Victoria, Australia
+Sunday, February 25, 2024

+**Further reading**

+Finnigan, Dave (1993).
+'The Zen of Juggling'.
+Edmonds, Washington, U. S. A.: JuggleBug.
+ISBN 0961552158 (paper trade)

 ## Android

 When the Android information in the addenda is systematised, synthesized and integrated, I intend to port it here.